ashattack/readme_generator/readme-gen.md

   ## Usage

-  use git clone to pull down the repo
+  fsd

   ## License

-  This project is licensed under the MIT license.
+  This project is licensed under the APACHE 2.0 license.

   ## Contributing

-  users cannot contribute to this repo
+  dont

   ## Tests

-  To run tests, run the following command:

   ```
-  npm test
+  dont
   ```

 ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at drosenbaum5@gmail.com.
-You can find more of my work at [drosenbaum5](https://github.com/drosenbaum5/).
+  If you have any questions about the repo, open an issue or contact me directly at ash.
+  You can find more of my work at [ash](https://github.com/ash/).